-If your Venue is outdoors or the exhibit can be experienced as intended from the outside, you do not need to keep your building open to the public, so long as the Artwork is accessible during the minimum open hours.
+If your Venue is outdoors or the exhibit can be experienced as intended from the outside, you do not need to keep your building open to the public, as long as the artwork is accessible during the minimum open hours.

-Many Venues choose to make use of volunteers to promote the exhibition, keep the doors open, answer questions, provide security, or guide visitors through the building, and we strongly encourage all Venues to involve their community in hosting an ArtPrize Venue.
+Many venues choose to work with volunteers to promote their exhibitions, keep the doors open, answer questions, provide security or guide visitors through the building.
+We strongly encourage all venues to involve their community in hosting an ArtPrize venue.

-It’s important to note that ArtPrize itself does not provide volunteers to help with individual Venues.
-Official ArtPrize volunteers are recruited for voter registration, event way finding, and ArtPrize stores.
+It’s important to note that ArtPrize itself does not provide volunteers to help with individual venues.
+Official ArtPrize volunteers are recruited for event wayfinding, educational programming and more.
 Venues should arrange for their own support during the event.

 The following is a summary of the Official Rules for Venues:

 - Venues must pay a $100 non-refundable fee to register.

 - After registration, Venues must be approved by ArtPrize.